-Cryosphere – This is the system of the earth that includes all of the frozen, or solid, water of the earth.
+Cryosphere – This is the system of the earth that includes all forms of water on the earth.
 This includes all snow, ice, glaciers, icebergs, and the arctic climate.
-The Cryosphere is sort of like a sub sphere of the hydrosphere.
-This sphere places an important roll in our global climate.
-It is also a key indicator of climate changes such as global warming.
+The Cryosphere is sort of like a sub-sphere of the hydrosphere.
+This sphere plays an important role in our global climate.
+It is also a key indicator of climate change.

 Anthrosphere – The anthrosphere is the system of humanity.
 This includes all of the places and things we have built and constructed such as the roadways and buildings in our cities or the farm fields in our rural towns.
-Every manmade creation, as well as man himself is a part of the anthrosphere.
+Every human-made creation, as well as humanity itself, is a part of the anthrosphere.

 The Interconnectivity of the Spheres